-Statutory net profit after tax (NPAT) was \$1,002 million which was up \$837 million (507 per cent) on FY19.
-Statutory NPAT included \$200 million of post-tax impairment charges (\$286 million pre-tax) in relation to capitalised exploration and mine development expenditure, intangibles, plant and equipment, and stockpiles.
+Statutory Net Profit After Tax (NPAT) amounted to \$1.002 billion and underlying NPAT was \$334 million, up 63% on pcp.
+Statutory NPAT included \$200 million of post-tax impairment charges (\$286 million pre-tax) relating to the write-down of capitalised exploration and mine development expenditure, intangibles, plant and equipment and stockpiles.